DemocracyStudio/HackathonCameroon2022/README.md

 - 5 pm: checkpoint with mentors #3.
 All teams take the call.
 Youtube + GitHub training.
 Attendents should have their submission and demo video in mind.

 ###### Tuesday 29 of March
 - 9 am: checkpoint with mentors #4.
 All teams take the call.
-Last chance for final advices and submission.
+Last chance for final advices before submission.
 - 10 am: arrival of the minister and welcoming protocol.
 Official speakers.
 - 11 am: visit of the National Business Incubator.
 Inauguration of the FabLab.
 - 12 pm: submission deadline.
 3 min video recorded on youtube + zip file on github.